Personal Confidence in Digital Skills

 • Students frequently overlook the importance of cybersecurity basics, such as creating strong passwords or recognising phishing attempts, when using digital devices.

 • Misconception: Teamwork means everyone must agree all the time.
-Correction: Effective teamwork involves constructive disagreement, negotiation, and compromise to achieve the best outcome, not just harmony.
+Correction: Effective teamwork involves constructive disagreement and compromise.
+The goal is to reach the best outcome, not to avoid conflict entirely.

 Frequently Asked Questions